xwedx00/Exo/README.md

 ## Contact

-For any questions, suggestions, or just to say hello, please don't hesitate to reach out at [xwedx00](mailto:xwedx00@protonmail.com).
+For any questions, suggestions, or just to say hello, please don't hesitate to reach me out at [Email](mailto:xwedx00@protonmail.com).

 Join Exo today and experience secure and professional messaging like never before! 💼🔒 Keep an eye on our progress as I bring Exo to life, and stay tuned for updates on our GitHub repository.